forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 ```

 After the support period has passed, the next-generation dev and master
-branches will be merged into the `dev/master` branches.
-And the `N-0-<branches>`
+branches will be merged into the `dev` and `master` branches.
+Then, the
-will be deleted.
-This way, `dev/master` are always maintained as the
+`N.0-<branches>` will be deleted.
+This way, `dev` and `master` are always
-canonical branches, and retains all the commit histories.
+maintained as the canonical branches, and all the commit histories are retained.

 ### Other Branches